Chemical Hygiene Plan

 - Do not store food or beverages in the laboratory refrigerator.

-- Handle hazardous chemicals with appropriate engineering controls (e.g. fume hood) and PPE.
+- Handle hazardous chemicals with appropriate engineering controls (e.g. chemical fume hood) and appropriate PPE.

 - Workers should not use hazardous chemicals or equipment if they have not been trained to do so.